Emmotes/ic_spoilers/docs/season_6.md

         }
     ],
     "requirements": [],
-    "description": {"desc": "The effects of Symbiotic Infection and Symbiotic Healing are increased by $amount% after Sisaspia has used at least 30 spores in the current area."}, "id": 1747,
+    "description": {"desc": "The effects of Symbiotic Infection and Symbiotic Healing are increased by $amount% after Sisaspia has used at least 30 spores in the current area.^^$sisaspia_spores_used"}, "id": 1747,
     "flavour_text": "",
     "graphic_id": 0,